NUKnightLab/git-deploy/README.md

 ### Custom playbooks

-Playbooks are now explicitly listed in the common config, which can refer to builtin git-deploy playbooks, or to custom playbooks in the deploy directory.
+Playbooks are now explicitly listed in the configuration, which can refer to builtin git-deploy playbooks, or to custom playbooks in the deploy directory.

 E.g., in the following configuration, _playbook.work.yml_ is a custom playbook